Market environment

 The ED Invest S.A.
 Group operates in Poland on the real estate market, which remains strongly linked to the overall economic condition of the country.
 Key factors affecting the development and construction sector include GDP growth, inflation, interest rates, and government policy on the housing market and government programmes.

-According to official announcements by the Central Statistical Office (CSO), in Q2 2025 Poland’s gross domestic product (GDP) reached 3.4% year-on-year, an increase of 0.2% compared to Q1.
-These data confirm Poland’s economic growth, are in line with economists’ forecasts and indicate a continuing good economic situation in the country.
-This is a sign of a moderate acceleration in economic activity compared to the beginning of the year.
+According to official data from the Central Statistical Office (GUS), in Q3 2025, Poland’s gross domestic product (GDP) reached 3.7% year-on-year, an increase of 0.8% compared to Q2.
+These data confirm Poland’s sustained economic growth, are in line with economists’ forecasts, and indicate a significant acceleration compared to previous months.
+This is the highest result in nearly three years.

 Housing market